Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 The market in Venice is one of the most organized and cleanest open markets that I have seen.
 If you are looking for fresh fruits, vegetables, meats or fish then this is the place to come.
 Even if you are not looking to purchase anything it is a wonderful place to walk and take photos.
 The fresh fruits and vegetables make for a colorful display that will have you wanting to sample the amazing array of locally grown produce and fruit.
 The market is located not far from the Rialto Bridge just off of the Grand Canal.

-Murano Island is where the world famous Murano glass is from and makes for an interesting visit.
+Murano Island is where the world famous Murano glass is crafted and makes for an interesting visit.
 While Murano’s reputation suggests that it is a tourist trap designed to lure visitors into their showrooms it is certainly worth a visit.
 If you’ve never seen delicate glassware being made it is a fascinating art to watch.
 It is simply amazing what these craftsmen are able to do.
 If you are looking to purchase Murano glass while on the island be certain that you are getting what you pay for.
 Not all of the shops are selling glass from the island so buyer beware.

 Burano is probably the one stop that many visitors overlook and skip when visiting Venice.
 Everyone wants to see the glass making on Murano, and Burano is much farther out (40 minutes) in the lagoon so it’s a good ride.
 Not only is Burano worth a visit, but I much preferred the laid back, colorful, and easy going style of Burnao.
 Famous for its lacework, the island is dotted with brightly colored homes that make for some wonderful photo opportunities.
 Also worth seeing is the Church of San Martino with its leaning Bell Tower.